 Justin Peters has been confirmed for this game and John Gibson is the likely starter for Anaheim.
 Gibson earned the win over Carolina and he’s 3-2 with a 2.35 GAA and .927 save percentage in limited use this year.
 Remember, Gibson was 3-0 for the Ducks during his rookie campaign last season and right now, he’s the team’s best option.
 He certainly seems like a better outlet than Peters (2-5-1) anyway.
 In his first year with the Caps, Peters has a 3.58 GAA and .870 save percentage and he’s allowed three or more goals in seven-straight appearances.

-Back to our original system, the basis of this article, SDQL shows the Ducks are 13-4 since 2013 as home faves with rest against teams off a loss who are playing in a back-to-back.
+The SDQL shows the Ducks are 13-4 as home faves with rest against teams off a loss in a back-to-back.
 Four of the 13 wins were in OT so a regulation bet has gone 9-8.
 The price of 60 minute bet today even money and given the rest of our data, this feels like a good spot to make the play.
 Remember, this is a revenge game for the Ducks after losing 3-2 in OT at Washington last week.
 Since Bruce Boudreau took over on the west coast he has a .651 win percentage in same season revenge games at home including a 5-1 mark this year and 11-3 record since March 23, 2014.